n0isegat3/Red-Infra-Craft/infra_deployment_guide/Azure/readme.md

 Location of **terraform.auto.tfvars** file: RedInfraCraft (V2) << Terraform << terraform.auto.tfvars

 - **subscription_id = <YOUR_SUBSCRIPTIO_ID>**

   You need to enter your Azure Subscription ID here.

 - **tenant_id = <YOUR_TENANT_ID>**

   You need to enter your Aure Tenant ID here.

 - **client_id = <YOUR_CLIENT_ID>**

-  You need to enter Service Account's Client ID here.
+  You need to enter Service Account's Client ID here (App Registration Application (client) ID).

 - **client_secret = <YOUR_CLIENT_SECRET>**

-  You need to enter Service Account's Client ID here.
+  You need to enter Service Account's Client ID here (App Registration Client Secret Value).

 - **vm_key_name = <VM_Secret_File_Name>**

   RedInfraCraft automates the retrieval of the secret PEM key file for your VM instances, ensuring a hassle-free experience. *To ensure uniqueness, you need to provide different name each time*.
 Remembering the PEM file name is essential as you'll need it frequently throughout your operations.

 **Once you make the required changes, you can spawn your infra, every architectures command you will find further in this document!! **

 After that you will see that your infra is deployed successfully.

 > [!NOTE]
 > Once the command is successfuly executed, you'll find the secret file (with the given name) in the same folder were you have deployed the tool inside the respective infra's directory.
 Now, you need to connect the VM instance.

 1. **First limit the permissions of the secret file:**